PGMY/q2w3-fixed-widget/readme.txt

 Make sure you have updated plugin to version 2.x.
 Go to WP admin area, Appearance -> Fixed Widget Options.
 Here you can define top and bottom margins.
 Set bottom margin value >= footer height.
 Check the result.

+= What does Refresh Interval option? =

+This option defines (in milliseconds, 1 sec = 1000 ms) how often plugin recalculates sticky widgets parameters.
+Required by sites with dynamic content (infinite scroll, image lazy load and other javascript stuff).
+The option have impact on the site performance (client side).
+Recommended values: 250 - 1500 milliseconds.
+If you don't have dynamic content, set Refresh interval = 0.

 == Screenshots ==

 1. Widget with enabled "Fixed widget" option